solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

   * `before: <string>` - (optional) start searching backwards from this transaction signature.
                          If not provided the search starts from the top of the highest max confirmed block.
   * `until: <string>` - (optional) search until this transaction signature, if found before limit reached.
+  * (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment); "processed" is not supported.
+If parameter not provided, the default is "finalized".

 #### Results:
 The result field will be an array of transaction signature information, ordered